-West Nile Virus and West Nile Encephalitis Prevention
+West Nile Encephalitis and West Nile Virus Prevention

 The most effective way to reduce the risk of contracting West Nile virus is to avoid contact with mosquitoes during the months of April to October.
 Mosquitoes are active in the early morning, from dawn until 10 a.m., and in the later afternoon and early evening.
 Limit outdoor activities or take the following precautions: